nateforsyth/nateforsyth.github.io/_posts/2019-10-10-an-objective-look-at-sharepoint-customisation.md

 These change every time that Microsoft updates SharePoint; that's every 1-2 weeks.
 Guess what happens when we've already sold a solution such as this to an Enterprise client and they're actively using it... that's right, **technical debt** and **convoluted support**.

+I also need to throw it out there that I didn't design this solution.
+I inherited it, and regardless of my feelings about DOM manipulation and how hard I petition for approval to develop a proper solution, it falls on deaf ears.
+It's very much a "who is going to pay for *that* to get done?" scenario.
+One which I always lose.

 ### Get to the point already!